Low-degree lower bounds via almost orthonormal bases: Introduction

 \item The more powerful method of~\cite{SohnWein25} bypasses the construction of an $L^2(\bbP)$-orthonormal basis by instead building one in the extended space $L^2(\bbP^{W})$, where $\bbP^{W}$ is the distribution of $W = (Y, z)$.
-The task then reduces to finding a minimal-norm solution $u$ of an overdetermined system $Mu = \hat{x}$.
-This approach has yielded tight bounds in a variety of problems~\cite{SohnWein25,pmlr-v291-chin25a}, but its applicability can be limited in complex settings, as it requires identifying special solutions of a large overdetermined system. \end{enumerate}
+The task then reduces to finding a minimal norm solution $u$ of an overcomplete system $Mu = \hat{x}$.
+This approach has yielded tight bounds in a variety of problems~\cite{SohnWein25,pmlr-v291-chin25a}, but its applicability can be limited in complex settings, as it requires identifying special solutions of a large overcomplete system. \end{enumerate}

 We propose a simpler and more direct method for evaluating the supremum~\eqref{eq:intro:LD1}.
 While constructing an explicit $L^2(\bbP)$-orthonormal basis seems infeasible beyond basic detection problems, we relax the requirement to almost orthonormality.
 Our method is based on two key ideas: